-The Edward Bonaventure, wrecked on the Moray Firth coast east of Kinnaird Head, Fraserburgh, caused a diplomatic incident with Scotland, England and Russia.
+The wreck of the Edward Bonaventure on the Moray Firth coast east of Kinnaird Head, Fraserburgh, caused a diplomatic incident with Scotland, England and Russia.
 Many valuables in the cargo disappeared and none have ever been found.

 This is nothing new.
 Here’s a true story from long ago, when the wrecking of the English vessel Edward Bonaventure caused a diplomatic incident between the two nations – and especially involved Russia as well.